notivae/notivae/docs/src/en/start/installation/reverse-proxy.md

-# 🛡️ Reverse Proxy Setup for Notivae
+# @lucide:shield Reverse Proxy Setup for Notivae

 To make Notivae work correctly, you need to set up a **reverse proxy**.
 This is required even for local installations — not just for exposing it to the internet.

-## ❓ Why You Need a Reverse Proxy
+## @lucide:circle-question-mark Why You Need a Reverse Proxy

 By default, Notivae’s frontend and backend are served on **different ports**: